GreenLv/Solis-WiFi-Trace/README.md

 ## Dataset Statistics

 All traces are collected in static indoor environments, including 4 locations: cafe, campus, office, and restaurant.
 Each trace lasts 200 seconds, with a granularity of 1 second.
-Detailed information is shown in the following table and figure:
+Detailed information is shown in the following table and figure (here, the bandwidth indicates the average value of each trace):

 | Location   | WiFi Information       | Trace Count | Bandwidth Range (Mbps) | Avg.
 (Mbps) | Std.
 (Mbps) |
 | ---------- | ---------------------- | ----------- | ---------------------- | ----------- | ----------- |